kmhernan/gdc-fastq-splitter/README.md

 **Note: R1 and R2 are inferred from the sequence ID rows and automatically added to the output files**

+The input fastq can either be ASCII text or gzip (must end with `.gz`) compressed, no other compression formats are accepted.
+The outputs will always be `.gz` and gzip compressed.

 ## Report JSON

 A report JSON file will be created for each mate and readgroup detected by the software.
 For fastq files with sequence